clojure/data.finger-tree/README.md

 # Talk

-Slides for my Clojure Conj talk about this library [are available][1]
+Thanks to heroku for hosting the [slides for my Clojure Conj talk][1] about this library.
+The rather raw sources and enormous PDF of the slides are at [github][2].

 # Examples

-The finger-tree lib actually includes several collections built on top of [Ralf Hinze and Ross Paterson's finger trees][2].
+The finger-tree lib actually includes several collections built on top of [Ralf Hinze and Ross Paterson's finger trees][3].
 Here are some examples of each of them:

 ## double-list